We seek to document and address racial disparities in the justice system.

 Brooklyn Justice Initiatives

-Brooklyn Justice Initiatives seeks to improve how the centralized criminal court in Brooklyn handles misdemeanor and non-violent felony cases.
+Brooklyn Justice Initiatives seeks to improve how the centralized criminal court in Brooklyn responds to misdemeanor and felony cases.

 Civil Alternatives offers New Yorkers issued civil summons the option to perform community service instead of paying a fine.